CasperCBroeren/CakeTower/README.md

-# godotHypercasualShader
+# Cake tower
-A shader meant for adding gradients to unlit 3D meshes.
-Contains examples, and documented code.
+A little game to work with godot, blender and giving me some experience in developing a little game